The Bankrate promise

 Frequently asked questions

-If the owner signs a personal guarantee, the lender can be legally forced to pay the company’s debt.
+If the owner signs a personal guarantee, they can be legally forced to pay the company’s debt.

-If a small business cannot repay its debt, the lender could attempt to seize your assets or bring the company to court to sue for payment.
+If a small business cannot repay its debt, the lender could attempt to seize the owner or business’s assets or bring the company to court to sue for payment.